 Key Takeaways

-- Objective Evidence: ECM data provides an unbiased, second-by-second record of what the truck was doing before impact—speed, braking, acceleration, and more.
+- Objective Evidence: ECM data can provide a technical record of what the truck was doing before impact, including speed, braking, throttle, and fault-code events.

 - Expert Interpretation Required: ECM downloads require specialized equipment and expert analysis to translate raw data into court-admissible evidence.

 After a catastrophic trucking accident, memories are unreliable, witnesses disagree, and the truck driver's employer has every incentive to minimize fault.
-But there is one witness that does not lie: the truck's electronic control module.
-Commercial trucks are rolling data centers, and their ECMs—sometimes called "black boxes"—record critical information about the truck's operation in the seconds and minutes before a crash.
-This data can prove exactly what happened and who is responsible, but only if it is preserved and properly analyzed before it disappears.
+One of the most important objective sources is the truck's electronic control module.
+Commercial trucks are rolling data systems, and their ECMs — sometimes called "black boxes" — may record critical information about the truck's operation in the seconds and minutes before a crash.
+This data can clarify what happened and who is responsible, but only if it is preserved and properly analyzed before it disappears.

 What Is an Electronic Control Module?

 An ECM is a computer that controls and monitors a truck's engine and drivetrain.
-Unlike aviation black boxes, which record cockpit audio and flight data continuously, truck ECMs are primarily designed for engine management—but they capture valuable crash-related data as a byproduct of their monitoring functions.
-Federal regulations under 49 C.F.R. § 563 set minimum requirements for event data recorders in certain vehicles, though commercial truck ECMs often capture data well beyond these minimums depending on the manufacturer and model year.
+Unlike aviation black boxes, which record cockpit audio and flight data continuously, truck ECMs are primarily designed for engine management — but they may capture valuable crash-related data as a byproduct of their monitoring functions.
+While 49 C.F.R.
+Part 563 sets minimum requirements for event data recorders in many light vehicles, commercial truck ECMs are not governed by Part 563.
+Instead, commercial truck data recording is shaped by FMCSA regulations — including electronic logging device requirements under 49 C.F.R.
+Part 395 for many drivers who must keep records of duty status — and by manufacturer-specific engine management systems that can capture significant crash-related data beyond any regulatory minimum.

 Modern truck ECMs typically record vehicle speed at regular intervals, engine RPM and throttle position, brake application timing and duration, hard braking events triggered by sudden deceleration, cruise control status, anti-lock braking system activation, seatbelt status in some systems, and time since the driver's last rest period in trucks equipped with electronic logging devices.
 This data is captured continuously and overwritten in a loop as the truck operates—but specific "snapshot" data is frozen when a triggering event occurs, such as a collision or a hard braking event that exceeds a preset threshold.